cfpb/consumerfinance.gov/README.md

 #### Additional setup requirements for this site

-Install these dependencies into your virtual environment (we called ours 'Sheer'):
+Install these dependencies into your virtual environment (we called ours 'sheer'):

 ```sh
 workon sheer